THTC Earns The Joint Commission's Gold Seal of Approval

 “Joint Commission accreditation provides hospitals with the processes needed to improve in a variety of areas from the enhancement of staff education to the improvement of daily business operations,” said Mark G. Pelletier, RN, M.S., chief operating officer, Division of Accreditation and Certification Operations, The Joint Commission.
 “In addition, our accreditation helps hospitals enhance their risk management and risk reduction strategies.
 We commend (name of organization) for its efforts to become a quality improvement organization.”

-“We at Trinity Hospital Twin City are pleased to receive accreditation from The Joint Commission, the premier health care quality improvement and accrediting body in the nation,” added Joe Mitchell, President, Trinity Hospital Twin City.
+“We at Trinity Hospital Twin City are pleased to receive accreditation from The Joint Commission, the premier health care quality improvement and accrediting body in the nation,” added Teresa Gagliardi, Site Administrator and Vice President of Operations, Trinity Hospital Twin City.
 “Staff from across our organization continue to work together to develop and implement approaches that have the potential to improve care for the patients in our community.”

 The Joint Commission’s hospital standards are developed in consultation with health care experts and providers, measurement experts, and patients.
 The standards are informed by scientific literature and expert consensus to help hospitals measure, assess and improve performance.